Islamic design

 go to top of page

+Without maintenance, traditional craft will rot.
 As I mentioned above, in the past dhows were constructed of teak planks connected with coir rope bindings and heavily greased.
 This method was similar to the manner in which the Vikings constructed their longships and gave considerable flexibility to the longships, particularly in heavy seas.
 The mobility with which the longships responded to the seas gave rise to the animal heads carved on the prow, the longship being thought to have a life of its own.
-But I digress…
+Their flexibility and seaworthiness was dependent upon continuous maintenance in order to prevent catastrophic failure.
+The newer craft, with firmer fixings, still require maintenance on a regular basis in order to perform to their capability.

-The construction of dhows is still carried out in Qatar, though not on the scale it once was.
-Other Gulf states continue to build both dhows for general use but, increasingly, for the recreational market.
+The construction of dhows is still carried out in Qatar, though not on the scale it once was for working craft, the emphasis now being on recreational craft.
+Other Gulf states continue to build both dhows for general use but, like Qatar, increasingly for the recreational market.
 This includes both dhows for personal pleasure as well as those for competitive racing.
+However, as is illustrated in this image produced by the Ministry of Information, there is still significant maintenance being performed in order to keep traditional craft in working order.

 The lines of a shuw’i